Australia AFS License (Australian Financial Services) in 2026

 - Combination of targeted qualification and relevant work experience

-- Demonstrating that the applicant has the necessary skills, knowledge, and experience to conduct the financial services activities.
+- Demonstrating that the applicant has the necessary skills, knowledge, and experience to conduct the financial service activities.

 Step 5: Complete and submit ASIC form FS01